cerndigitalmemory/archivematica-k8s/README.md

   archivematica-settings
 ```

-With this configuration you can log in to the dashboard with the username `archivematica` and password `demo`.
-And to the storage service with the username `archivematica` and password `archivematica`
+Note that two different users are created for the dashboard and the storage service.

 ## Docker images